Jonathan Griffiths

 Biography

 I am a computational scientist motivated by solving challenging problems to positively impact human health.
-I have developed deep expertise in biology, functional genomics, human genetics, and machine learning, and I like to work between these disciplines to make the biggest impact possible.
+I have developed deep expertise in biology, functional genomics, human genetics, and machine learning, and I like to work between these disciplines to affect the greatest possible impact.

 Interests